-- Solid color, collared shirts in white, baby blue (not royal blue or aqua), light yellow (not gold), or navy.
-Tops may have white collars. - Solid white, baby blue, light yellow or navy blue t-shirts (long or short sleeves) may be worn under uniform shirts. - Mock turtlenecks and turtlenecks in the above colors are acceptable. - Shirts may have brand logos or monograms no larger than 11⁄2 inches by 11⁄2 inches.
-Shirts may also have the approved Riverview or RCS logo. - Shirts may not exceed one size larger or smaller than appropriate as determined by the school Director.

-• It is recommended that shirts be tucked in but is not required.
-Shirts that are untucked must have finished edges and be no more than 6 inches below the waist.
+- Tops must have collars and be solid white, baby blue (not royal blue or aqua), light yellow (not gold), or navy.
+Tops may have white collars. - Mock turtlenecks and turtlenecks in the above colors are acceptable. - Shirts may have brand logos or monograms no larger than 11⁄2 inches by 11⁄2 inches.
+Shirts may also have the approved Riverview or RCS logo. - Shirts may not exceed one size larger or smaller than appropriate as determined by the school director. - It is recommended that shirts be tucked in but is not required.
+Shirts that are untucked must have finished edges and be no more than 6 inches below the waist. - White, baby blue, light yellow or navy blue t-shirts (long or short sleeves) may be worn under uniform shirts. - Students may wear ANY un-hooded sweatshirt sold by Riverview OR plain, un-hooded sweaters or sweatshirts over school uniforms.
+Sweaters and sweatshirts not sold by the school may be white, baby blue, light yellow or navy. - All hooded sweatshirts are prohibited.